marlonbernardes/awesome-berlin/en/pages/bank-account.md

 ### [N26](https://n26.com)
 N26 is often recommended because you can open an account even before your Anmeldung.
 Opening a bank account here is usually fast and easy.
 You can sign up for an account [here](https://app.n26.com/register) and then follow the website instructions to create your bank account.
 You will also need a smartphone, a passport and a German address to activate your bank account.
 It offers 100% of its banking experience in English.

-However, N26 is unavailable for people from certain nations like India and Ukraine ( [N26.com](https://support.n26.com/read/000001250?locale=en) ).
-Other banks like Revolut and Transferwise are easy alternatives for online banks.

 ### [ING-DiBa](https://www.ing-diba.de/)